TylersTech2020/wifi-pineapple-cloner/README.md

 # Universal Wifi pineapple hardware cloner

-The Pineapple NANO and TETRA were excellent security hardware that in 2020 reached the end of its life.
-So to give a new life to this platform in more modern hardware i made these scripts.
+The Pineapple NANO and TETRA were excellent security hardware but in 2020 they reached their end of life.
+So to give a new life to this platform in more modern hardware, I've made these scripts.

 ## Build steps